 Activity: Daily Review

 Do your learners need consistent, daily grammar review?
-Then look no further than the Grammar Day-by-Day Bundle.
-This pack features a spiral review of important grammar rules, including subject-verb agreement.
+Then look no further than Grammar Day-by-Day.
+This resource features a spiral review of important grammar rules, including subject-verb agreement.

 Sentence fixers are a fun way for students to practice grammar skills!
 This grammar practice is available in both print and digital versions, to reach all learners.
 Students will identify the errors in the sentence, and then rewrite the sentence correctly.
 This is a great activity to use for literacy centers, small group instruction, homework, independent review, morning work, and more!

 With these teaching tips and resource idea, subject-verb agreement will be a grammar skill your students will easily master.
 Check out the list below for strategies, activities, and lessons on teaching other grammar concepts in 2nd grade.

 If it’s time to teach a different grammar skill, check out these amazing posts:

 Irregular Plural Nouns & Verbs